jramos5883/calculator/README.md

-Going to build a calculator for Odin Project and finished with the fondation portion of OP d[^_^]b
+Going to build a calculator for Odin Project and finishs with the fondation portion of OP d[^_^]b